NFive/nfive.github.io/docs/nfpm/command-reference.md

 ### `pack`

-Packs a NFive plugin from source.
+Packs a NFive plugin source into a release ZIP file.

 **Example**